Updated June 20, 2023

 - The bullet chart visualization is not available directly as an in-built visualization chart type.
 It needs to be imported into Power BI from the marketplace.

 This is a guide to Power BI Bullet Chart.
-Here we discuss how to create bullet chart in Power BI along with examples and downloadable Power BI template.
+Here we discuss how to create a bullet chart in Power BI, examples, and a downloadable Power BI template.
 You may also look at the following articles to learn more –